 Types of monitoring

 There are several website monitoring types, including uptime, performance, and user monitoring.
-Uptime monitoring involves checking the website’s availability and alerting you when it goes down.
+Uptime monitoring involves checking the sites availability and alerting you when it goes down.
 Performance monitoring measures the website’s speed and responsiveness, while user monitoring tracks user behaviour and identifies issues with the user experience.

 Essential monitoring metrics